 There weren’t very many women able to become successful artists in Renaissance Europe.
-There were probably more than most people think, and we try here at DailyArt to write about them as often as we can.
+However, there were probably more than most people think, and we try here at DailyArt Magazine to write about them as often as we can.
 But there still weren’t many.
 Lavinia Fontana (1552-1614) was definitely one of those rare few.

-In fact, she seems to have been the first female to have a successful career in the art world without being connected to a court or convent.
-(Earlier successful women, like Plautilla Nelli, often flourished as part of a convent.)
+In fact, she seems to have been the first female to have a successful career in the art world without being connected to a court or convent (earlier successful women, such as Plautilla Nelli, often flourished as part of a convent).
 This made Fontana quite the groundbreaker.